 Variations and Substitutions for This Roasted Garlic and Zucchini Soup

-- Dairy-Free and Vegan-Friendly Version – Skip the heavy cream and use coconut milk or cashew cream for a creamy consistency without dairy.
+- Dairy-Free and Vegan-Friendly Version - Skip the heavy cream and use coconut milk or cashew cream for a creamy consistency without dairy, using full-fat coconut milk as a 1:1 swap for cream for best texture.

-- Protein Boost – Blend in white beans or chickpeas for extra protein and a thicker texture.
-This turns the soup into a more substantial meal.
+- Protein Boost - Blend in white beans or chickpeas for extra protein and a thicker texture, about 1 (15-ounce) can per batch.

 - A Spicy Twist - A dash of smoked paprika, cayenne pepper, or even a spoonful of harissa paste can bring a warm, smoky kick.